inca-viewer/inca/README.md

 Create slideshows, favorites, clips, joins, conversions etc.<br>
 Create, edit or search captions and subtitles<br>
 Concurrent Music and playlists from browser tabs<br>
-Sleep timer gradually lowers master volume when mouse quiet<br>
+New... uses node server instead of local files<br>
+New... storyboard and caption editor for AI assisted content creation<br>
+New... top and tail jpg's and clip joins for ai image to video<br>
+New... supports local AI tools for TTS STT or external api's<br>

 Lightweight & portable (no installation)<br>
-Pure vanilla java / ahk script (ai check can confirm safe)<br>
+Pure vanilla java / ahk script (ai can confirm is safe)<br>
 No IDE, no libraries, no external calls, no browser extensions<br> Does not mess with any settings - see source code<br>
-Can convert any media to browser compatible.<br>
+All media types supported in browser - fast transcodes when needed.<br>
-Configure your settings.ini in notepad, then run compile.exe<br>
+Configure settings.ini in notepad, then run compile.exe<br>
-Browser will default open in pictures folder.<br>
+Browser will default open in pictures folder, bookmark this tab<br>
-You need to bookmark at least one tab<br><br>
 To 'uninstall', just exit from taskbar & delete inca folder<br>
 You can edit source code in notepad<br>
-Compiles in about 3 second<br>
+Compiles in about 2 second<br>

 Middle click
 - next media (long click for previous)<br>
 - toggle list view or thumb view

 Back click
-- exit media, menu or osk
+- exit media, context or osk
 - or top of page
 - or reload page